 In the past, opiate treatments were mostly based on peer support and maintenance drugs.
 Neither of these options has shown to be successful in helping people become opioid-free.
 The revolving doors of rehab centers continue to spin, while drug users become more and more hopeless.

-Finding Medication Assisted Opioid Treatment Options
+Finding Medication-Assisted Opioid Treatment Options

-Medication Assisted Treatment (M.A.T) – Suboxone, Buprenorphine, Subutex, Buprenex, Butrans, Probuphine, and Belbuca – With billions of dollars in sales, Suboxone and similar drugs have sold more units than Viagra and Adderall.
+Medication-Assisted Treatment (MAT) – Suboxone, buprenorphine, Subutex, Buprenex, Butrans, Probuphine, and Belbuca… With billions of dollars in sales, Suboxone and similar drugs have sold more units than Viagra and Adderall.
 The medication was and still is considered a safer alternative to methadone.

 However, these opioid addiction medications have a downside.
-Suboxone addiction has become a real problem and requires its own course of treatment to remedy.
+Suboxone addiction has become a real problem and requires its course of treatment to remedy.
 The long-acting effects of Suboxone will extend withdrawal symptoms longer than most other opioids.
-The symptoms of Suboxone withdrawal commonly begin within 24 and 72 hours of the last dose and can last as long as 3 weeks.
+The symptoms of Suboxone withdrawal commonly begin within 24 and 72 hours of the last dose and can last as long as three weeks.

 Rapid Opioid Detoxification History

 During the 1970s, doctors introduced different methods of precipitated and accelerated opioid detox and rapid detoxification.
-The administration of an opiate antagonist (naloxone or naltrexone) showed excellent results in speeding the withdrawal syndrome; However, they couldn’t alleviate the severity of the discomfort.
-Attempts to suppress these symptoms by using all kinds of anti-emetics, tranquilizers and analgesics failed.
+The administration of an opiate antagonist (naloxone or naltrexone) showed excellent results in speeding the withdrawal syndrome.
+However, they couldn’t alleviate the severity of the discomfort.
+Attempts to suppress these symptoms by using all kinds of anti-emetics, tranquilizers, and analgesics failed.

-In 1988, Vienna researchers were the first to explore the idea of adding general anesthesia to the rapid opiate detoxification.
+In 1988, Vienna researchers were the first to explore the idea of adding general anesthesia to the rapid opiate detox.
 This method became especially useful for opiate users that were reluctant to become abstinent due to the fear of the withdrawal symptoms.
 Meanwhile, various types of rapid detoxification methods were offered.
-The process has dramatically evolved and doctors rarely use general anesthesia.
+The process has dramatically evolved, and doctors rarely use general anesthesia.
 The procedure effectiveness and safety are measured by the level of care and availability of medical resources in the facility, as well as the experience and credentials of the treating physician and inpatient time allowed before and post-procedure.

 Rapid Detox Risks and Concerns